DataDog/dd-sdk-reactnative/docs/expo_crash_reporting.md

 ### Setting the Datadog site

 Run `eas secret:create` to set `DATADOG_SITE` to the host of your Datadog site, for example: `datadoghq.eu`.
-By default `datadoghq.com` will be used.
+By default, `datadoghq.com` is used.

-Due to the discrepancy in how your plugins are implemented, you also need to specify the `site` as a configuration plugin parameter, for example `EU1`.
-By default `US1` will be used.
+Due to the discrepancy in how your plugins are implemented, you need to specify the `site` as a configuration plugin parameter, for example `EU1`.
+By default, `US1` is used.

 ```json
 {